swiftlang/vscode-swift/docs/settings.md

 - **Background Compilation**

 This is an experimental setting which runs `swift build` whenever a file is saved.
-There are possibilites the background compilation will clash with any compilation you trigger yourselves so this is disabled by default.
+It is possible the background compilation will clash with any compilation you trigger yourself so this is disabled by default.

 - **Build path**

 The path to a directory that will be used for build artifacts.
 This path will be added to all swift package manager commands that are executed by vscode-swift extension via `--scratch-path` option.
 When no value provided - nothing gets passed to swift package manager and it will use its default value of `.build` folder in workspace.
 You can use absolute path for directory or the relative path, which will use the workspace path as a base.
-Unfortunately, VSCode does not correctly understand and pass the tilde symbol (~) which represents user home folder under *nix systems.
+Unfortunately, VS Code does not correctly understand and pass the tilde symbol (~) which represents user home folder under *nix systems.
 Thus, it should be avoided.

 - **Disable Auto Resolve**

 When the Swift extension starts up and whenever the `Package.swift` or `Package.resolved` files are updated a `swift package resolve` process is run to make sure we have the correct versions of dependencies downloaded.
 You can disable this process with the disable auto resolve setting.

-### Sourcekit-LSP
+### SourceKit-LSP

-[Sourcekit-LSP](https://github.com/apple/sourcekit-lsp) is the language server used by the the Swift extension to provide symbol completion, jump to definition etc. It is developed by Apple to provide Swift and C language support for any editor that supports the Language Server Protocol.
+[SourceKit-LSP](https://github.com/apple/sourcekit-lsp) is the language server used by the the Swift extension to provide symbol completion, jump to definition etc. It is developed by Apple to provide Swift and C language support for any editor that supports the Language Server Protocol.

 - **Server Path**